jercylew/opemmmlab-camp-assignment/assignment-5/README.md

 - Prompt

-Room with pink walls, an blue ceiling.
+Room with white walls, an orange ceiling and golden floor.

 - Output